 The power factor of the induction motor is minimum at no load since this magnetizing current has its dominating effect.

 However, the power factor increases with the increase in load on the induction motor and is maximum at full load.
 Therefore, it is advised to operate the induction motor at the full load.

-Thanks for reading about “three phase induction motor working principle”.
+Thanks for reading about “induction motor working principle”.

 Electrical Drives – 2 | Objective Type Question Answers

 #1 Which of the following motor is usually preferred for kiln drives?

 #3 In which of the following applications the load on motor changes in cyclic order ?

 #4 Which of the following machines has heavy fluctuation of load ?